 Using these keys and the display, all the operating modes of the machine can be user accessed, and verified at any time.
 The DOWN and RIGHT arrow keys will not modify any of the settings within the machine.
 These are used simply to move around in the menus and once the desired selection to be modified is on the display then the EXE key is used to make the modification.
-When the EXE key has been pressed a "beep" will be heard (either internally or on the headphones depending on the present setting of the beep function) to indicate that the selection has been correctly accepted.
-The display will then generally return to the initial display, except when a second selection is necessary.
-The display will jump directly to this selection.
+When the EXE key has been pressed a "beep" will be heard (either internally or on the headphones depending on the present setting of the beep function) to indicate that the selection has been correctly accepted and executed.
+The display will then generally return to the initial display, except when a second selection is necessary, in which case the display will jump directly to this selection.
 For example, if the inputs 1+2 are selected to digital, then when the EXE key is pressed, the display will immediately go to the Inputs 3 + 4 to allow the selection of the other pair of inputs to avoid the user needing to go through all the menus again.

 If the display remains on the selected choice after EXE has been pressed, this indicates that the feature has NOT been executed for some reason.
 This could be because it is not an executable function or that the machine will not allow it to be selected due to other settings.
-For example, if the machine is in 96 kHz operation and the user tries to select one of the pairs of inputs to analog, then the setting will not be accepted.